Centril/rfcs/text/0000-gradual-struct-init.md

     let my_mut_bar: &mut usize = &mut foo.bar; // OK!
 } // <- Mutable borrow ends here.

-drop(foo.bar); // OK!
+foo.qux = 1;
 ```

-Note in particular that `foo` was never fully initialized here.
+Note in particular that `foo.qux` is not initialized when we refer to `foo.bar`.
-As long as you don't move or borrow `foo`, this is permitted.
+As long as you don't refer to `foo.qux` and `foo` while it is uninitialized this
+is ok.
+You must also make sure that `foo` is definitively initialized at some
+point even if you move out of some fields before `foo` goes out of scope.
+Furthermore, it is not sufficient to simply initialize parts of `foo` at
-However, you must assign to all fields of `foo` at least once.
+various times; all of `foo` must be initialized at the *same* point.
-This restriction applies to make adding fields cause type errors
+These restriction apply to make adding fields cause type errors so that
-so that you can refactor more easily.
+you can refactor more easily.

 ### Immovable "self-referential" types